 - Windows Azure Pack: Service Bus 1.1.

 - Workflow Manager Client 1.0 Cumulative Update 4.

 - After the installation of Workflow Manager 1.0 Refresh (CU2), restart Web PI and search for Workflow Manager again.
 This time we will install the latest update of Workflow Manager, Workflow Manager 1.0 Cumulative Update 5.

-Now we will setup SSL to encrypt communication between Workflow server and SQL server.
+Now we will setup SSL to encrypt communication between the Workflow server and the SQL server.

 From the Workflow server:

-- Click on Start menu and search for “cert”1.
+- Click on the Start menu and search for “cert”1.
 Select “Manage Computer Certificates“

 - Expand Personal node then right-click on Certificates.
 Select All Tasks